Preliminary Criminal History Evaluation-FAQs

 6. What else should I know before requesting the evaluation.

 The agency is required to establish retention policies for criminal history evaluations.
 Therefore, it is important that you retain your records in the event you need them in the future.
 You should also know that you will not be given a copy of the criminal history report.
-Finally, please be aware that TEA follows the Texas Public Information Act for releasing information.
+Please be aware that TEA follows the Texas Public Information Act for releasing information.
 Therefore, information can only be kept confidential to the extent allowed by law.

 7. What steps do I take to request a Preliminary Criminal History Evaluation (PCHE)?